hardcpp/BeatSaberPlus/README.md

 	 - Advanced configuration options.
  - **ChatRequest:** ([Documentation](https://github.com/hardcpp/BeatSaberPlus/wiki#chat-request))
 	 - New chat request system that allow your viewers to make requests with [https://beatsaver.com/](https://beatsaver.com/) website.
-	 - Display informations abouts all difficulties for a song including NPS/Offset.
+	 - Display information about all difficulties for a song including NPS/Offset.
 	 - Display song description, votes, upload date when you select a song.
-	 - Buttons to send informations about current selected song to your chat or open it in beatsaver.com.
+	 - Buttons to send information about current selected song to your chat or open it in beatsaver.com.
 	 - History & blacklist tab that let you see your request history and manage your blacklist.
 	 **- An intelligent "!link" command that show current played song or last one and provide a link to beatsaver.com if the map is public, the command also works outside of request and in multiplayer!**
  - **GameTweaker:**  ([Documentation](https://github.com/hardcpp/BeatSaberPlus/wiki#game-tweaker))